Didcot - other developments

 Multi-storey car park

-Great Western Railway (GWR) has begun work on its new 1,800-space multi-storey car park at Didcot Parkway station.
+Great Western Railway (GWR) has built a new 1,800-space multi-storey car park at Didcot Parkway station.

-The new car park, situated on Foxhall Road, will cater for the anticipated increase in rail customers as GWR launches its new Intercity Express trains and Electrostar local stopping services.
+The new car park, situated on Foxhall Road, has been built to cater for the anticipated increase in rail customers as GWR launches its new Intercity Express trains and Electrostar local stopping services.

 Land at the former Didcot 'A' Power Station